 Screening tests aren’t advised for women who are at average risk for the cancer.
 Your healthcare provider may advise screening in these cases:

 You have or may have a gene for hereditary nonpolyposis colon cancer (HNPCC).
 You may have this gene if HNPCC runs in your family.
 Or you may have this gene if colon, ovarian, or uterine cancers run in your family.

 You have known risk factors and are going through menopause.

-If you are at high risk for endometrial cancer, your doctor may talk to you about an endometrial biopsy.
-He or she may advise you to have a biopsy periodically after menopause as well.
+If you are at high risk for endometrial cancer, talk with your healthcare provider about an endometrial biopsy.
+He or she may advise you to have biopsies after menopause as well.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR